-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 Insurance companies are subject to financial ratings that attempt to describe how financially stable they are.
 The most prominent financial ratings agency for insurance companies is A.M.
 Best, though the big credit agencies all look at insurers, too.
 You should consider an insurance carrier's financial rating before purchasing coverage, as it indicates its ability to pay claims, especially in times of financial strain — like a natural disaster.

 All types of insurance companies receive financial ratings, including auto, home, life and health.
-And the criteria used may differ based on the exact type of insurance: for example, a homeowners insurance company based in Florida may see its ranking take a hit if the state is hit by a hurricane that causes a lot of damage to houses there; meanwhile, a health insurer could be affected by a nationwide epidemic.
+And the criteria used may differ based on the exact type of insurance.
+For example, a homeowners insurance company based in Florida may see its ranking take a hit if the state is hit by a hurricane that causes a lot of damage to houses there; meanwhile, a health insurer could be affected by a nationwide epidemic.

-The goal of insurance company financial ratings are to evaluate the financial strength of an insurer: how able the company is to withstand a struggling economy, increased claims or other financial hardship.
+The goal of insurance company financial ratings is to evaluate the financial strength of an insurer: how able the company is to withstand a struggling economy, increased claims or other financial hardship.
 So the ratings are based on a wide array of different criteria relating to financial health.
 A rating also includes things like the amount of cash the company has in reserve and whether the company has returned a profit in the recent past.

 Common insurance rating criteria: